Killing (Super)Algebras Associated to Connections on Spinors: Killing spinors and Killing (super)algebras

 Let us make some comments to connect the above with treatments of Killing spinors and Killing superalgebras in the supergravity literature.
-In a supergravity theory, the Killing spinor equation \(\nabla\epsilon=\beta\epsilon\) arises by demanding that the supersymmetry variation (with parameter \(\epsilon\)) of the gravitino vanishes, with the 1-form \(\beta\) being parametrised by some bosonic fields \(\Phi\).
-One then essentially checks that \ref{item:admiss-conn-1} and \ref{item:admiss-conn-2} hold and that the Killing spinor equation and bosonic equations of motion imply that \(\eL_{\kappa_\epsilon}\Phi=0\), hence \(\eL_{\kappa_\epsilon}\beta=0\) where \(\kappa_\epsilon\) is the square of a Killing spinor \(\epsilon\), which is \ref{item:admiss-conn-3}.
+In a supergravity theory, the Killing spinor equation $\nabla\epsilon=\beta\epsilon$ arises by demanding that the supersymmetry variation (with parameter $\epsilon$) of the gravitino vanishes, with the 1-form $\beta$ being parametrised by some bosonic fields $\Phi$.
+To prove the existence of a Killing superalgebra, one essentially checks that conditions (1) and (2) of the above definition hold and that the Killing spinor equation and bosonic equations of motion imply that $\eL_{\kappa_\epsilon}\Phi=0$, hence $\eL_{\kappa_\epsilon}\beta=0$, where $\kappa_\epsilon$ is the square of a Killing spinor $\epsilon$, which is condition~(3) above.

-Often in the supergravity literature, the Killing superalgebra is considered to contain not all of the Killing vectors \(X\in\fV_D\), but only those for which \(\eL_X\Phi=0\) (hence \(\eL_X\beta=0\)), giving a subalgebra of what we call \(\fK_D\) here in general.
-Another common and even more restrictive definition is that the Killing superalgebra only contains those Killing vectors which are generated by pairs of spinors.
-This corresponds to our notion of the \emph{Killing ideal} (this terminology is also used in \cite{Figueroa-OFarrill2017_1}).
+Often in the supergravity literature, the Killing superalgebra is considered to contain not all of the Killing vectors $X\in\fV_D$, but only those for which $\eL_X\Phi=0$ (hence $\eL_X\beta=0$), giving a subalgebra of what we call $\fK_D$ here in general.
+Some sources (e.g., \cite{Figueroa-OFarrill2009,Hustler2016}) call this the \emph{symmetry superalgebra}, giving an even more restrictive definition for the Killing superalgebra~-- namely that it contains only those Killing vectors in the span of those generated by pairs of spinors~-- which corresponds to our notion of the \emph{Killing ideal}.
+Our terminology here agrees with that of~\cite{Figueroa-OFarrill2017_1}.
+The Killing ideal is referred to as the \emph{transvection ideal} in \cite{Santi2022}.

-\begin{definition}[Killing ideal] Let \(D\) be an admissible connection and \(\fK_D\) its Killing (super)algebra.
-The \emph{Killing ideal} is the ideal \(\overline\fK_D\) of \(\fK_D\) generated by the Killing spinors; that is, \(\overline\fK_D=\overline\fV_D\oplus\fS_D\) where \(\overline\fV_D = \comm{\fS_D}{\fS_D}.\) \end{definition}
+\begin{Definition}[Killing ideal] Let $D$ be an admissible connection and $\fK_D$ its Killing (super)algebra.
+The \emph{Killing ideal} is the ideal $\overline\fK_D$ of $\fK_D$ generated by the Killing spinors; that is, $\overline\fK_D=\overline\fV_D\oplus\fS_D$ where $\overline\fV_D = \comm{\fS_D}{\fS_D}.$ \end{Definition}